Frequently asked questions

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-How can I get a job in Cybersecurity without a degree
+How can I get hired in Cybersecurity without a degree?

 CompTIA Network+ and CompTIA Security+ are the most important certifications you need if you are brand new to cybersecurity.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
 Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
-CompTIA Security+ is usually the minimum required.
-Even companies that will never work with the government are asking for this certification.
+CompTIA Security+ is the minimum requirement.
+This certification is requested by companies even if they will not work for the government.
 These certifications will make you highly sought-after and should not be a problem to get placed.

-How do I get started with your cybersecurity training program?
+How do I start this cybersecurity training program?

-Are you unemployed?
-If so, you may be eligible for a WIOA Grant that could pay for your training and job placement assistance (yes, that means it might be free if you qualify!)
+First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
 Call today or make an appointment for us to call you.